JaidenAshmore/java-dynamic-sqs-listener/configuration/checkstyle/MODIFICATIONS.md

 ### Changes to Google Checkstyle
-As some of the rules I don't agree with and can be frustrating to use I have done some slight modifications to the sheet.
-The changes that I have made are:
+I don't agree with some rules and therefore have done slight modifications to the ruleset:

 - Line length increased from 100 to 160
 - Tab width doubled from 2 spaces to 4 spaces